A Diffusive Classification Loss for Learning Energy-based Generative Models: Learning energies via classification

 The categorical cross-entropy of this classifier corresponds exactly to \Cref{eq:multi-clf-loss}. \Cref{fig:explain_clf} illustrates this in the 3-level setting: given samples from three distinct time steps, the objective solves the classification problem to progressively separate them, as visualized by the posterior probabilities in the background.
 Because the classifier is constructed as a softmax over the EBMs (shown along the bottom edge of the figure), optimizing this objective also directly learns the marginal distribution of each sample group.
 As shown in the rightmost panel of \Cref{fig:blindness}, the posterior probabilities (\ref{eq:classif_prob}) reflect changes in the mixture weights, unlike the score.
-This highlights that, in contrast to DSM, the classification objective doesn't suffer from mode blindness. \Cref{prop:multi-clf-minimiser} demonstrates that the true marginals attains the minimum of the \texttt{DiffCLF} objective. \begin{proposition} The true marginals $(p_t)_{t \in [0,T]}$ are a minimizer of $\mathcal{L}_\mathrm{clf}$ (\Cref{eq:multi-clf-loss}). \end{proposition} However, the minimizer is not unique.
-For example, $\ptheta_t(y)=c(y)p_t(y)$ for any positive function $c$ such that $\int c(y)p_t(y)dy=1$ also attains the same minimum.
+This highlights that, in contrast to DSM, the classification objective doesn't suffer from mode blindness. \Cref{prop:multi-clf-minimiser} demonstrates that the true marginals attain the minimum of the \texttt{DiffCLF} objective. \begin{proposition} The true marginals $(p_t)_{t \in [0,T]}$ are a minimizer of $\mathcal{L}_\mathrm{clf}$ (\Cref{eq:multi-clf-loss}). \end{proposition} However, the minimizer is not unique; e.g., the same minimum is attained by setting $\ptheta_t(y)=c(y)p_t(y)$ for all $t$, where $c$ is any positive function satisfying $\int c(y)p_t(y)dy=1$.
 To fix it, \Cref{prop:joint-minimiser} shows that by optimizing the joint objective $\mathcal{L}_\mathrm{DSM}+\mathcal{L}_\mathrm{clf}$, the minimizer is unique. \begin{proposition}[Uniqueness - Informal] The unique minimizer for the joint objective $\mathcal{L}_\mathrm{DSM}+\mathcal{L}_\mathrm{clf}$ (\Cref{eq:dsm_loss,eq:multi-clf-loss}) is attained by $p^{\theta^{\star}}_t=p_t$, for every $t\in[0, T]$. \end{proposition} Furthermore, under mild regularity assumptions, the Monte-Carlo estimator of $\mathcal{L}_\mathrm{DSM}+\mathcal{L}_\mathrm{clf}$ (the quantity actually optimized during training) provably approximates the true objective.
 In particular, the empirical minimizer is both consistent and asymptotically normal: \begin{proposition}[Consistency - Informal] Let $\hat{\theta}^M$ denote the minimizer of the Monte-Carlo approximation of $\mathcal{L}_\mathrm{DSM}+\mathcal{L}_\mathrm{clf}$ based on $M$ samples.
 Then: \begin{enumerate}[label=(\roman*)] \item $\hat{\theta}^M \xrightarrow{\mathbb{P}} \theta^\star$, where $\theta^\star$ is the minimizer of $\mathcal{L}_\mathrm{DSM}+\mathcal{L}_\mathrm{clf}$; \item $\sqrt{M} (\hat{\theta}_M - \theta^\star)$ is asymptotically normal with mean zero and known covariance matrix $\Sigma_N$. \end{enumerate} \end{proposition} Moreover, \Cref{corollary:N-increases-cov-decreases-multi-estimator} establishes that the norm of the asymptotic covariance $\Sigma_N$ decreases as the number of classification levels $N$ increases, reflecting the variance-reduction benefits of richer time-discretizations.
 Formal statements and proofs are provided in \Cref{app:proofs}.